-- pybamm.ModelError If an empty model is passed (model.rhs = {} and model.algebraic={} and model.variables = {}) - RuntimeError If multiple calls to solve pass in different models step(old\solution, model, dt, t\eval=None, npts=None, inputs=None, save=True)
+- pybamm.ModelError If an empty model is passed (model.rhs = {} and model.algebraic={} and model.variables = {}) - RuntimeError If multiple calls to solve pass in different models step(old_solution, model, dt, npts=2, inputs=None, save=True)

 Step the solution of the model forward by a given time increment.
-The first time this method is called it executes the necessary setup by calling self.set\up(model).
+The first time this method is called it executes the necessary setup by calling self.set_up(model).

-- old\solution (pybamm.
+- old_solution (pybamm.
 Solution or None) The previous solution to be added to.
 If None, a new solution is created. - model (pybamm.BaseModel) The model whose solution to calculate.
-Must have attributes rhs and initial conditions - dt (numeric type) The timestep (in seconds) over which to step the solution - t\eval (list or numpy.ndarray, optional) An array of times at which to return the solution during the step (Note: t\eval is the time measured from the start of the step, so should start at 0 and end at dt).
-By default, the solution is returned at t0 and t0 + dt. - npts (deprecated) - - inputs (dict, optional) Any input parameters to pass to the model when solving - save (bool, optional) Save solution with all previous timesteps.
-Defaults to True.
+Must have attributes rhs and initial_conditions - dt (numeric type) The timestep (in seconds) over which to step the solution - npts (int, optional) The number of points at which the solution will be returned during the step dt. default is 2 (returns the solution at t0 and t0 + dt). - inputs (dict, optional) Any input parameters to pass to the model when solving - save (bool) Turn on to store the solution of all previous timesteps class pybamm.DummySolver

+'''

-pybamm.ModelError - If an empty model is passed (model.rhs = {} and model.algebraic = {} and model.variables = {})
+pybamm.ModelError - If an empty model is passed (model.rhs = {} and model.algebraic

+= {} and model.variables = {})

+'''